chenyougui/ResultsDisplay_APP/README.md

 Publishing an APP on GEE that displays classification results helps to visualize classification results and allows forest managers to develop forest management plans better.

-With the APP published by GEE, as shown in the figure below, the page is divided into three main parts: (A), (B), and (C).The (A) section contains the study area boundary, original data, and classified sample points, which can be viewed by clicking the selection button in the top left corner of the APP.
-The (B) section contains the validation sample points, land covers, and tree species classification results.
+With the APP published by GEE, as shown in the figure below, the page is divided into three main parts: (a), (b), and (c).The (a) section contains the study area boundary, original data, and classified sample points, which can be viewed by clicking the selection button in the top left corner of the APP.
+The (b) section contains the validation sample points, land covers, and tree species classification results.
 Similarly, these can be viewed by clicking the selection button in the top right corner of the APP.
-In part (B), the mouse clicks anywhere in (B) to view the coordinates of this point and the best results of land cover classification and dominant tree species classification in (C).
-A sliding button between (A) and (B) can be dragged using the mouse to compare the accuracy of the classification results.
-Part (C) briefly introduces the APP and a legend of the classification results.
+In part (b), the mouse clicks anywhere in (b) to view the coordinates of this point and the best results of land cover classification and dominant tree species classification in (c).
+A sliding button between (a) and (b) can be dragged using the mouse to compare the accuracy of the classification results.
+Part (c) briefly introduces the APP and a legend of the classification results.
 The best results of the land cover classification and the dominant tree species classification can be downloaded by clicking the Download button.

 ![1684932766474](image/README/1684932766474.png)